sassy-crick/Singularity-Easybuild/README.md

 Acknowledgement:
 ---------------
-This work would not be possible without EasyBuild,  I am greatful to the project and the community for their help.
+This work would not be possible without EasyBuild,  I am greateful to the project and the community for their help.

 Links:
 -----